doctrine/instantiator/README.md

 ## Usage

-The instantiator is able to create new instances of any class without using the constructor of the class
+The instantiator is able to create new instances of any class without using the constructor or any API of the class
 itself:

 ```php